 2. Brasstown Valley Resort & Spa

 Brasstown Valley Resort & Spa in Young Harris, GA, is the ultimate luxury retreat.
-It is a notable golf resort and indulgent spa retreat, plus it has one of the most amazing horse stables.
+One of our picks for the best spa resorts in Georgia, It is a notable golf resort and indulgent spa retreat, plus it has one of the most amazing horse stables.
 Brasstown Valley Resort & Spa has picture-perfect accommodations with a lobby that is warm and welcoming.
 My husband and I wanted to hang out there working puzzles and people-watching while enjoying the massive fire and enjoying the rustic, upscale interiors.

 Brasstown Valley Resort has an exceptional indoor and outdoor pool with a hot tub.
 You cannot beat the view of the mountains as you relax in your lounge chairs or the deck lined with rocking chairs outside the lobby.
 Then there is the spa experience, located a few minutes from the main property, which a shuttle can take you to.
 Equani Spa is a haven where you can throw your cares to the wind (or, in this case, the hands of a trained massage therapist or spa aesthetician) and come out feeling brand new.
 My husband and I had the couple’s deep-tissue massage a few weeks ago and are still talking about how wonderful it was.